stonith404/pocket-id/docs/proxy-services.md

 # Proxy Services through Pocket ID

 The goal of Pocket ID is to stay simple.
 Because of that we don't have a built-in proxy provider.
-However, you can use [OAuth2 Proxy](https://oauth2-proxy.github.io/) to add authentication to your services that don't support OIDC.
+However, you can use [OAuth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) to add authentication to your services that don't support OIDC.
 This guide will show you how to set up OAuth2 Proxy with Pocket ID.

 ## Docker Setup

 #### 1. Add OAuth2 proxy to the service that should be proxied.

 To configure OAuth2 Proxy with Pocket ID, you have to add the following service to the service that should be proxied.
-E.g., [Uptime Kuma](https://github.com/louislam/uptime-kuma) should be proxied, you can add the following service to the `docker-compose.yml` of Uptime Kuma:
+E.g., if [Uptime Kuma](https://github.com/louislam/uptime-kuma) should be proxied, you can add the following service to the `docker-compose.yml` of Uptime Kuma:

 ```yaml
 # Example with Uptime Kuma